nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/5-annotsearch.rst

 In this search we find that both genomes have all components of the function detected.
-If you have done the previous tutorial section related to `Sequence-based Searches <4-seqsearch.rst>` then you will have seen that these genes actually do not appear to be present in the second, GTDB16128, genome.
+If you have done the previous tutorial section related to :doc:`Sequence-based Searches <4-seqsearch.rst>` then you will have seen that these genes actually do not appear to be present in the second, GTDB16128, genome.
 The reason why these results differ when basing the search largely off of PFAM domains is that a domain-based search can be less specific than a sequence or